pinckneyb/standardized-patient-encounter-assessment/replit.md

 -   **PIL/Pillow**: Used for image manipulation.

 ### Audio Processing
--   **OpenAI gpt-4o-mini-transcribe**: For streaming audio transcription.
+-   **OpenAI Whisper-1**: For streaming audio transcription.
+-   **GPT-5 mini**: For sophisticated speaker diarization with evidence tracking.

 ### Web Framework and UI
 -   **Streamlit**: Provides the web application framework.